Santa Maria Valley AVA: Varieties Grown

 Due to the cooler mesoclimates, the valley is renowned for producing some of California's finest Pinot Noir and Chardonnay wines.
 These are the appellation's two flagship varieties.

 Expansion

-On January 28, 2011, the TTB granted a petition to expand the southern border of the Santa Maria Valley AVA to align with the physical watershed boundary of the Santa Maria River.
+On January 28, 2011, the TTB granted a petition to expand the southern border of the Santa Maria Valley American Viticultural Area (AVA).
+This expansion was intended to align with the physical watershed boundary of the Santa Maria River.
 The revised boundary approximately follows the ridge line dividing the Santa Maria Valley from the Los Alamos Valley.
 It lies in northern Santa Barbara County, according to the boundary description and USGS maps, and is entirely within the Central Coast viticultural area.
 The expansion added 18790 acre, nine vineyards, 255 acre of commercial viticulture, and 60–200 acre under viticultural development to the area increasing its total size to 116273 acre.